 A briefing summarising the impact of the UK’s vote to leave the European Union on tobacco control laws.
 August 2016.

 This briefing explains why smoking is a major contributory factor and what can be done to reduce health inequalities caused by smoking.
 It examines the relationship between smoking and socio-economic status, and certain social groups such as people with mental health conditions, people in contact with the criminal justice system, looked-after children and ethnic minorities.
-June 2016.
+September 2019.

 This briefing examines the impact of the EU Tobacco Products Directive on e-cigarette regulation in the UK.
 April 2016.

 This joint briefing by ASH, NCSCT and PHE is designed for police custody officers.
 Its purpose is to share good practice around managing nicotine withdrawal of detainees whilst they are in police custody.
 April 2016.

 This document was created by ASH in partnership with the Royal College of Surgeons of Edinburgh, the Royal College of Anaesthetists and the Faculty of Public Health.
 It was endorsed by the Royal College of Surgeons, Royal College of Physicians and the Royal College of General Practitioners.
 It has been designed for health professionals and commissioners, to provide clear advice and examples of good practice in relation to smoking and surgery.
 The briefing was accompanied by a handout for patients with information about the benefits of quitting smoking before surgery.
 April 2016.

 This briefing has been produced by ASH and CIEH following approaches by organisations considering permitting or prohibiting the use of electronic cigarettes by their staff, clients or customers, or generally on their premises.
 October 2015.